 Before the reconstruction, the classrooms also served as the canteen.
 Often times, the students were unable to concentrate because of the crowd and the stench.
 The environment was not the ideal setting for learning nor to move freely during recess.
 Today, the students at EDM's educational center in Loikaw have ample space to study without interruption.
 More importantly, they can study with dignity and graduate with more positive memories that they deserve.

 In the Tak District of North Thailand, schools are scarce and kids rarely have access to education.
 TFWA Care's donation enabled Les Enfants du Mekong in the construction of three new kindergarten classrooms and a library in the remote village of Poblaki on the mountains of Tak.
 There is only one kindergarten and primary school that operates in Poblaki built by the late Father Quintard.
 The primary school was in very poor condition with far too many students than it can handle.
 Over the years, there has been a steady increase of students coming from the neighbouring villages and the school urgently required the expansion.
 With the financial aid from TFWA Care, the school can now accomodate more than 100 students at a time and have ample space to pursue other activities.

 The education system in Myanmar has suffered from major dysfunction and terrible lack of resources caused by decades of dictatorship in the nation.
 Outside its capital, there are hardly schools that can accommodate its youth.

-With the TFWA Care grant, Les Enfants du Mékong was able to add new classrooms and provide quality education up to the 10th grade in Sisong.
+With the TFWA Care grant, Les Enfants du Mékong was able to add three classrooms and provide quality education up to grade 10 in Sisong.
 Every boy and girl should have the right to a quality education so that they can have more chances in life.